singhpradip/singhpradip/README.md

 <h1 align="center">Hi 👋, I'm Pradip Singh</h1>
-<h3 align="center">👋 Hi there!
-I'm passionate about JavaScript and currently pursuing a Bachelor of Computer Applications (BCA) at NCIT College.
+<h3 align="center">I'm passionate about JavaScript and currently pursuing a Bachelor of Computer Applications (BCA) at NCIT College.
 I'm enthusiastic about building a career in web development and love working on projects that challenge me to learn and grow.
 Let's connect and build something amazing together! 💻🚀</h3>
 <image align ="right" width="400" src="/img.png">

 - 🌱 I’m currently learning **React**